Webtrends: Acquisitions

-Webtrends acquired Seattle based Widemile, a provider of multivariate testing and targeting on July 30, 2009.
+Webtrends acquired Seattle-based Widemile, a provider of multivariate testing and targeting, on July 30, 2009.
 The product was rebranded and relaunched as Webtrends Optimize the day the acquisition was made public.

-Webtrends acquired San Francisco based Transpond, a maker of social microsites and applications that can be distributed over the web or Facebook, on August 10, 2010.
+Webtrends acquired San Francisco-based Transpond, a maker of social microsites and applications that can be distributed over the web or Facebook, on August 10, 2010.
 The product was rebranded as Webtrends Apps at the time of the announcement and was later rebranded as Webtrends Social.

-Webtrends acquired Reinvigorate from Culver City, CA based Media Temple Ventures.
-Reinvigorate developed a real time analytics web product with visit heat mapping technologies.
+Webtrends acquired Reinvigorate from Culver City, CA-based Media Temple Ventures.
+Reinvigorate developed a real-time analytics web product using visit heat mapping technologies.
 The product was rebranded as Webtrends Reinvigorate and later discontinued.

 Products

-Webtrends offers a variety of web analytics products and services which focus on the collection and presentation of user behavior data for websites and mobile device applications.
+Webtrends offers a variety of web analytics products and services that focus on the collection and presentation of user behavior data for websites and mobile device applications.

-The New York Times described the company's offerings as "products that analyze spending by Web site visitors."
+The New York Times has described the company's offerings as "products that analyze spending by Web site visitors."

 The core product, Webtrends Analytics, is available in both software and software as a service (SaaS) models.
-Over the years, Webtrends has released a number of SaaS products including Webtrends Segments, Webtrends Optimize, Action Center, Webtrends Streams and Webtrends Ads.
+Over the years, Webtrends has released a number of SaaS products, including Webtrends Segments, Webtrends Optimize, Action Center, Webtrends Streams and Webtrends Ads.

 A 2012 "integration" deal linked WebTrends and Hootsuite.

-Their 2013-released Email remarketing tool helps online marketers deal with in-the-moment data about abandonment of virtual shopping carts by potential customers.
+Their Email remarketing tool, released in 2013, helps online marketers leverage real-time data on abandoned virtual shopping carts.

-In February 2015, Webtrends Completed the worldwide rollout of Webtrends Explore, their ad-hoc analytics application.
+In February 2015, Webtrends completed the worldwide rollout of Webtrends Explore, their ad-hoc analytics application.

-In 2016, Webtrends announced it would release a new analytics product, Webtrends Infinity Analytics; a year later they sold it to Oracle.
+In 2016, Webtrends announced the release of a new analytics product, Webtrends Infinity Analytics; a year later, they sold it to Oracle.

-On 1st August 2018, a management buy-out saw their testing/personalisation offering Webtrends Optimize spin off into its own company.
-It became headquartered in the UK, and headed up by the former Director of Optimisation Services Matthew Smith, who took the new role of CEO.
-Following the split, the Optimize product rebranded, re-platformed, and has been operating on its own ever since.
+On August 1, 2018, a management buyout led to the spin-off of their testing and personalization offering, Webtrends Optimize, into a standalone company.
+Headquartered in the UK, the new company was headed by Matthew Smith, the former Director of Optimisation Services, who assumed the role of CEO.
+Following the split, the Optimize product was rebranded and re-platformed and has been operating independently since then.